- When you purchase a variable annuity, your premium is invested in subaccounts of various stocks and bonds.

 Income Units vs. Accumulation Units

+However, you may hear someone discussing income units in the context of a different type of annuity.
 Immediate annuities, which convert premiums to income right away, don’t have an accumulation period.
 People who purchase immediate annuities for an income stream that begins right away are not counting on the annuity value to grow.
 The value of their annuities is measured in income units, also referred to as annuity units.

 This is why it’s important to have a clear goal for your annuity.
 If you don’t know your objectives for any type of annuity or investment, you may wind up with an annuity that doesn’t fit your financial needs.

 Lock In Fixed Annuity Rates as High as 6.4%

 Both accumulation and income units serve a purpose in your financial plan.
 Income units can be a way to generate regular income from your investments, while accumulation units ensure that your savings continue to grow.

 Unlike income units, accumulation units do not pay dividends or interest.